Enriching visits to local museums

 Good to know

 The Canada Agriculture and Food Museum is a working farm, and some areas have limited accessibility.
 However, the museum is committed to providing an excellent visitor experience, and staff will do their best to accommodate visitor needs.
-If you have questions or concerns about your visit, please contact the museum directly.
+If you have questions or concerns about your visit, please contact the museum directly. | Service animals are welcome everywhere in the museum.

 Learn more